TotalTechGeek/json-logic-engine-documentation/docs/methods.md

 -- | --
 input | Whatever data is passed into the function.
 If traversal is disabled, this'll be the raw input. context | The current "context" for the run-time.
 This can be either whatever the function is invoked with, or the context set by a higher order operator (map, reduce, etc.) above | Whenever a higher order operator is invoked, it pushes the current context to an array.
-This is what allows the handlebars style traversal, so you can access values from outside of the current context. engine | The current engine powering this call, this is really useful for when you're building custom control structures and want to invoke `engine.run` or similar.
+This is what allows the context traversal, so you can access values from outside of the current context. engine | The current engine powering this call, this is really useful for when you're building custom control structures and want to invoke `engine.run` or similar.